beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 	  	subversion
 ```

-* Be specific about tags
-Docker Build will generate a tag that is easily read by people and this helps you manage the images more easily later so use the -t option for the Docker Build feature.
+* Be specific about tags: Docker Build will generate a tag that is easily read by people and this helps you manage the images more easily later so use the -t option for the Docker Build feature.

 ### Create small-sized containers